Life: A User's Manual: Apartment block

 One of Perec's long-standing projects was the description of a Parisian apartment block as it could be seen if the entire facade were removed, exposing every room.
 Perec was obsessed with lists: such a description would be exhaustive down to the last detail.

-Some precedents of this theme can be found in the Spanish novel El diablo cojuelo (1641, "The Lame Devil" or "The Crippled Devil") by Luis Vélez de Guevara (partially adapted to 18th-century France by Alain-René Lesage in his 1707 novel Le Diable boiteux, "The Lame Devil" or "The Devil upon Two Sticks") and the 20th-century Russian novel The Master and Margarita by Mikhail Bulgakov.
-Another well-known literary puzzle is Hopscotch (1963) by the Paris-resident Argentinian novelist Julio Cortázar.

 While Bartlebooth's puzzle narrative is the central story of the book, 11 rue Simon-Crubellier is the subject of the novel.
 11 rue Simon-Crubellier has been frozen at the instant in time when Bartlebooth dies.
 People are frozen in different apartments, on the stairs, and in the cellars.
 Some rooms are vacant.

 The narrative moves like a knight in a chess game, one chapter for each room (thus, the more rooms an apartment has the more chapters are devoted to it).
 In each room we learn about the residents of the room, or the past residents of the room, or about someone they have come into contact with.

 Many of the characters at 11 rue Simon-Crubellier, such as Smautf, Valène, Winckler, and Morellet, have a direct connection to Bartlebooth's quest.
 Thus, in those rooms the Bartlebooth puzzle-narrative tends to be carried further.
 Many of the narratives, however, are linked to Bartlebooth only by being related to the history of 11 rue Simon-Crubellier.